wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 The principle that parameter member variables put in one class, which also knows to check their validity, but parsed in ParamReader, is also applied in \ref Fauna::Hft and \ref Fauna::PftParams.

-@startuml "Interactions of parameter-related classes in the herbivory module"
+@startuml "Interactions of parameter-related classes in the herbivory module."
 	!include herbiv_diagrams.iuml!parameters_classes
 @enduml